 Use a permanent marker intended for outdoor use so your label won’t smudge or rinse away.
 Mark on at least two sides.

 STEP 3: Drill Your Holes

-Drill four holes on the bottom of your container for drainage.
+Drill 4-8 holes (use a drill bit for plastics) on the bottom of your container for drainage.
 The holes should be approximately 1/4″ in diameter.
 Drill more if the holes are smaller.

 We are doubling the number of holes in the opaque milk jugs and using a lighter seed starting mix to increase drainage.
 This will (hopefully) prevent future mold and moss issues.